-To remove sulfur in the acid gas system, the syngas would then enter a carbonyl sulfide (COS) hydrolysis reactor.
-This step would be necessary, because the sulfur removal process operates best when COS in the syngas is first converted to hydrogen sulfide (H2S).
+To remove sulfur in the acid gas system, the syngas would then enter a carbonyl sulfide (COS) hydrolysis reactor if sulfur levels require this step.
+The sulfur removal process operates best when COS in the syngas is first converted to hydrogen sulfide (H_2S).
 After the COS hydrolysis reactor, the syngas would pass through the low-temperature gas cooling area before entering a water scrubber for final ammonia removal via condensation.
-The syngas would then flow to the AGR process for H2S and CO2 removal.
-In this process, the syngas would be contacted with a solvent to remove H2S from the syngas stream.
-The H2S in the solvent would be stripped from the solvent and converted to concentrated H2SO4.
+The syngas would then flow to the AGR process for H_2S and CO2 removal.
+In this process, the syngas would be contacted with a solvent to remove H_2S from the syngas stream.
+To improve the efficiency of the AGR process, the solvent would be kept below ambient temperatures.
+To maintain the solvent's operating temperature, a conventional vapor-compression cycle refrigeration system would be used.
+The H_2S in the solvent would be stripped from the solvent and converted to concentrated H_2SO_4 .
 The stripped solvent would be returned to the sulfur removal process.
-After the H2S removal step, the syngas would then flow through a second solvent contactor where the CO2 is removed from the syngas.
+After the H_2S removal step, the syngas would then flow through a second solvent contactor where the CO2 is removed from the syngas.

-Following the H2S and CO2 removal processes, the syngas would be heated and then flow through a reactor containing alumina-based metal sulfide to remove mercury from the syngas.
+Following the H2S and CO2 removal processes, the syngas would be heated and then flow through a reactor containing alumina-based metal sulfide or sulfide activated carbon to remove mercury from the syngas.
 After mercury removal, the syngas would be heated to the temperature required for entering the gas turbine.
 Upon exiting the low-temperature gas cooling system and mercury removal, approximately 88 percent of the sweet syngas would flow to the CT, while the remaining 12 percent would pass to the syngas recycle system.
-Some of the recycled syngas would be sent to the pulse-gas reservoirs and used to pulse clean the high-temperature, high-pressure filters, while the remainder would be used for aeration in the gasifier and as an oxygen-deficient gas supply for auxiliary processes.
+Some of the recycled syngas would be sent to the pulse-gas reservoirs and used to pulse clean the high-temperature, highpressure filters, while the remainder would be used for aeration in the gasifier and as an oxygen-deficient gas supply for auxiliary processes.